rvikmanis/gasoline/README.md

 ```

 ###### Description
-Invokes model's update cycle, then emits the action on the async action stream.
+Invokes the root model's update cycle, then emits the action to side effect stream.